You've stumbled upon the idea to build a soap business and now you're ready to take the next steps.

 How To Price Your Handcrafted Soap

-One of the most challenging and critical pieces to starting your soap business is determining how much to charge for your handcrafted soap.
+One of the most challenging aspects to starting a soap business is determining how much to charge for your handcrafted soap.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.